goodChristina/CodeAlong/README.md

 ## $${\color{orange}Notes}$$

 This isn't for reproduction.
-Just a place to practice.
+Just a place to learn.

 <img src="https://user-images.githubusercontent.com/74038190/216655818-2e7b9a31-49bf-4744-85a8-db8a2577c45c.gif" align="right" width="160" />